BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 *Untitled couplets* -- October 2023

->Somewhere inside, a voice he wimpers on,
+>Bound up inside, a voice he wimpers on,
 >"Bring back the soft of touch that long has gone..."
 >
 >What waste of blood to keep that louse around
->&mdash; I'll take my heart to ready fertile ground.
+>&mdash; I'll take my heart to firm or fertile ground.
 >
 >I peer upstream to tempt the river's way
->When new soleil he shines and brings the day.
+>When new soleil he shines and dawns the day.
 >
 >My thrill it shimmers on the sandy cusp
 >Of virgin plain untouched by Sodom's rust.
 >
->I'll feign defense of pangs that thrust me out
+>I'll feign defense to pangs that thrust me out
 >Beyond the surface dissipating shroud.
 >
->With that, I rise above the tar that blinds
+>With that I'll rise above the tar that blinds
 >Before I've found the words for th'other side.

 *Limp* -- October 2023